Treasury sanctions IS-Somalia weapons traffickers, al-Shabab - KTVZ

 Associated Press

 WASHINGTON (AP) — The Treasury Department has announced sanctions against a weapons trafficking network affiliated with the Islamic State group in Somalia and the al-Qaida-linked al-Shabab extremist group, which are accused of carrying out deadly terrorist acts on civilians including car bombings.
-The move to freeze and block potential transactions with U.S. entities comes after two car bombings at a busy junction in Somalia’s capital killed more than 120 people last week.
+The move to freeze and block potential transactions with U.S. entities comes after two car bombings at a busy junction in Somalia’s capital killed at least 120 people on Saturday.
 Al-Shabab claimed responsibility for the Mogadishu attack, saying its objective was to hit the education ministry.
 These are the first sanctions on Somalia’s Islamic State group from Treasury’s Office of Foreign Assets Control.